liux120/ECE202_WASM/README.md

 ## Timeline
 * Week 4-5: Get familiar with WASM and make it run on IoT devices
-* Week 5-6: Implement simple sensors and actuators (Buttons, Serial Ports, and etc.) on the devices and the interface using WASM
+* Week 5-6: Install and test WASM runtime enviroments.
-* Week 6-8: Further develop the interface with WASM on complex prepherals (IMU, cameras).
+* Week 6-8: Compile and basic functions using WASM.
-* Week 8-10: Develop an API for general devices.
+* Week 8-10: Test .wasm files on various WASM runtimes.

 ## Member Contribution
 * Ximeng:
   * WASM implementation on Windows and Raspberry Pi;
-  * Serial transmission interaction using WASM;
-  * Interaction with camera;
-  * Part of the API development.
+  * Write, complie programs and translate in to .wasm.
+  * Test .wasm files on WASM runtimes.
 * Yiru:
-  * WASM implementation on MacOS and Linux.
+  * WASM implementation on macOS & Linux.
-  * Bit interaction using WASM;
-  * Interaction with IMU;
-  * Part of the API development.
+  * Build WASM runtime enviroments on macOS & Linux.
+  * Test .wasm files on WASM runtimes.

 ## Devices
 * Raspberry Pi